sonumahajan/All_Program_helper/README.md

 # hacktoberfest_helper
-add PR and i ll merge it with hacktoberfest-accepted tag
+Add PR and I will merge it with hacktoberfest-accepted tag